pletfix/docs/en/lifecycle.md

         });

-3. Once the application has been bootstrapped and all service providers have been registered, the the command arguments will be handed off to the Command Factory for running the command which ist defined in app/Commands (or in enabled plugins).
+3. Once the application has been bootstrapped and all service providers have been registered, the command arguments will be handed to the Command Factory for running the command which ist defined in `app/Commands` or in enabled plugins.

         /*
          * Get the command line parameters